 The 401(k) Cash-Out Process

-If you’re a married Texan who participates in a 401(k), 457 or other qualified retirement plan sponsored by your employer, whether you work for a private company or a federal, state, county or city agency, you and your spouse can free-up as much as 95% of the money in that retirement plan to invest as you desire, either on a taxable or tax deferred basis, without paying the 10% early withdrawal penalty assessed on persons under 59½ years of age.
+Whether you work for a private company or a federal, state, county or city agency, you and your spouse can free-up 100% of the money in that retirement plan to invest as you desire, either on a taxable or tax deferred basis, without paying the 10% early withdrawal penalty assessed on persons under 59½ years of age.

-All benefits contributed and/or paid into your retirement plan are community property that are owned equally by you and your spouse.
-The Texas Family Code defines and codifies Texas community property law and specifically allows a married couple to divide all or any part of their community property into two separate property estates in whatever percentages they want.
-This is done by entering into a written agreement (a "partition agreement") that changes the classification of marital property from "our" community property to "his" and "her" separate property.
-Retirement plan benefits can be divided in this manner without changing any of the remaining community property assets of the marriage.
-Up to 95% of the retirement plan benefits can be changed into the separate property of your spouse and then withdrawn from the plan.
+All benefits contributed and/or paid into a qualified retirement plan during a marriage are community property of the married spouses.
+The Texas Family Code allows a married couple to change the character of their marital property from community to separate by entering into a written agreement, called a partition agreement.
+Retirement plan benefits can be recharacterized in this manner without affecting any of the remaining community property assets of the marriage.
+As much as 100% of the retirement plan benefits can be changed into the separate property of the non-partiticpating spouse and then withdrawn from the plan.

-The court signs the order and I forward it to the plan administrator for implementation.
-The administrator will then create a separate 401(k) account in the name of your spouse and transfer 95% of the plan assets into that account.
+A certified copy of the court order is delivered to the plan administrator who then creates a separate account within the same plan in the name of the non-participating spouse and transfers the percentage of plan assets directed by the court into that new account.